aljosanpedro/aljosanpedro/README.md

 ### Hello 👋 I'm Aljo San Pedro, a 3rd year BS Psychology student from UP Diliman, and I learn coding in my free time.
-I hope to make many fun and impactful projects by the time I graduate.
+I hope to make many fun and impactful projects with what I learn.
 Eventually, I hope to work in tech and/or learn CS in grad school.

 - 🔭 I’m currently working on: Going through online resources
 - 🌱 I’m currently learning: Python!